 - 1. Start Windows Setup by booting from the installation CD. - 2.
 Press <F6> when prompted at the beginning of Windows setup. - 3.
 Now the following steps are extremely crucial because there are 2 essential files that must be installed here.
 Press to select "Specify Additional Device". - 4.
 At this point you will be prompted to insert a floppy disk containing the RAID driver.
 Insert the provided RAID driver diskette. - 5.
-Locate for the drive where you inserted the diskette then select "NVIDIA nForce4 ATA Controller".
+Locate for the drive where you inserted the diskette then select the NVIDIA nForce500 controller.
 Press <Enter> to install the driver. - 6.
 Now press again to specify another device.

-- 7. This time, select "NVIDIA nForce4 ATA RAID Class Controller".
+- 7. This time, select the NVIDIA nForce ATA RAID class controller.
 Press <Enter> to install the driver.
 Make sure both files have been installed or the setup will fail. - 8.
 If you need to install other devices, please do so at this time otherwise please proceed to the next step. - 9.
 Follow the prompts on the screen to complete installation. - 10.
 After installing the operating system, if in any case necessary, create the hard drives' partition.